WSG23/yosai_intel_dashboard_fresh/README-DOCKER.md

 # Docker Quickstart

 This guide covers common Docker workflows for the Yosai Intel Dashboard.
+All services are defined in a single `docker-compose.yml` and configured via `.env` files.

 ## Building Images

-The project ships with several `Dockerfile` and `docker-compose` definitions.
-To build all images referenced in the default compose file:
+Build all images referenced in the compose file:

 ```bash
 docker compose build